 NOTE: All compressed air systems generate condensation that accumulates in any drain point (e.g., tanks, filter, aftercoolers, dryers).
-This condensate contains lubricating oil and/or substances which may be
+This condensate contains lubricating oil and/or substances which may be regulated and must be disposed of in accordance with local, state, and federal laws and regulations.

-- Set the Auto/Off switch to "Off". - Pull the regulator knob out and turn counterclockwise to set the outlet pressure to zero. - 3.
-Remove the air tool or accessory. - Pull ring on safety valve allowing air to bleed from the tank until tank pressure is approximately 20 psi.
+- Set the Auto/Off switch to "Off". - 2.
+Pull the regulator knob out and turn counterclockwise to set the outlet pressure to zero. - Remove the air tool or accessory. - Pull ring on safety valve allowing air to bleed from the tank until tank pressure is approximately 20 psi.
 Release safety valve ring. - Drain water from air tank by opening drain valve (counterclockwise) on bottom of tank.

-AWARNING: Risk of bursting.
+A WARNING: Risk of bursting.
 Water will condense in the air tank.
 If not drained, water will corrode and weaken the air tank causing a risk of air tank rupture.